 You can run the flow by clicking the ‘Run’ button on your ‘My flows’ page.
 You can also share this flow with the other people in your organization by adding them as an owner for this flow.
 So, they’ll be able to access the run history, and can run this flow upon onboarding needs.

 We hope this blog brings you valuable insights on how to create a manager-approved employee onboarding flow with Power Automate.
-In further blogs, we’ll add a few more steps to this flow to enhance the onboarding automation experience.
 Also, there are other solutions like PowerShell and lifecycle workflows to create automated M365 onboarding.
-Make use of it!
+Similarly, you can also use Power Automate as a free tool to send password expiry emails to M365 users.

 Do share with us your thoughts on using this power platform to automate your Microsoft 365 processes, in the comments section below.